Evgeny-Tokarev/data/README.md

 # data
-This is service repository, created to be datebase for another training project
+This is service repository, created to be a datebase for another training project